RobertCrummett/RobertCrummett/README.md

 > If I have told you earthly things, and ye believe not, how shall ye believe, if I tell you of heavenly things?

 > Make something people want.

+> Total domination takes full concentration in all situations / A solid foundation.